shirleywbi/CS330/cheatsheet.md

 ### Overfitting

 Overfitting occurs when the model is too close to the model.
 Positively correlated with complexity.
+With an infinite amount of training data, overfitting would not be a problem.

 _**Occurs when:**_

 - $E_{train} < E_{best} < E_{test}$
 - Train score is much better than validation/test score

+#### Overfitting the validation set

+- Small datasets make it harder to trust the best hyperparameters and accuracy due to noise

+_**What should I do if test score << cross-validation score?**_

+- Realistically report the values
+- Use the test set a couple of times
+- Try simpler models

 ### Underfitting